nancopeland/old-portfolio-site/_posts/2017-09-10-rd-holiday-email.markdown

 **Project Assignment**

 This project was initially requested by the Audience Development team but it also involved input from the Sales and Editorial teams.
-The Audience team said this newsletter was going to be similar to the daily newsletter but with a lighter tone and was going to be holiday-themed so the design needed to reflect these changes.
+The Audience team said this newsletter was going to be similar to the daily newsletter but only sent out weekly with a lighter tone.
+It is holiday-themed so the design needed to reflect this.

-design > what you see when you open the email, testing/clients
+**Design**

+For the design, I wanted to create a simple banner that had the "Retail Dive" logo, "Holiday Edition" and some sort of holiday element.
+The most important thing was that the image was short so the user could see the intro when the email was opened.
+It was also important that the user could see the sponsor when they opened the email.

 {:.p-img}
 ![design breakdown]({{ site.url }}/assets/img/rd_holiday_email/design_breakdown.jpg)